open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ### Time

 Time is a fundamental property of metric events, but not an explicit one.
 Users do not provide explicit timestamps for metric events.
-The SDK is welcome to, but not required to capture the current timestamp for each event by reading from a clock.
+SDKs are discouraged from capturing the current timestamp for each event (by reading from a clock) unless there is a definite need for high-precision timestamps.

 This non-requirement stems from a common optimization in metrics reporting, which is to configure metric data collection with a